sahandha/eif/paper/paper.md

 ![Example training data. a) Normally distributed cluster. b) Two normally distributed clusters. c) Sinusoidal data points with Gaussian noise.](Training.png)

 While various techniques exist for approaching anomaly detection, Isolation Forest [@Liu2008] is one with unique capabilities.
 This algorithm can readily work on high dimensional data, it is model free, and it scales well.
 It is therefore highly desirable and easy to use.
-However, looking at score maps for some basic example, we can see that the anomaly scores produced by the standard Isolation Forest are inconsistent.
+However, looking at score maps for some basic example, we can see that the anomaly scores produced by the standard Isolation Forest are inconsistent, .
 To see this we look at the three examples shown in Figure 1.

 In each case, we use the data to train our Isolation Forest.
 We then use the trained models to score a square grid of uniformly distributed data points, which results in score maps shown in Figure 2.
 Through the simplicity of the example data, we have an intuition about what the score maps should look like.
 For example, for the data shown in Figure 1a, we expect to see low anomaly scores in the center of the map, while the anomaly score should increase as we move radially away from the center.
 Similarly for the other figures.